Utah Leadership Opportunities

 Responsibilities

-• Project Pipeline Development: Collaborate with federal and state agency partners to understand stewardship needs through Utah and develop an inventory of possible fitting future stewardship projects for the chapter.
+• Project Pipeline Development: Collaborate with federal and state agency partners to understand stewardship needs throughout Utah and build an inventory of potential future stewardship projects for the Chapter.

-• Project Planning: Work alongside federal and state agency partners, partner NGO’s, the Utah BHA Chapter staff coordinator, and the other Utah Chapter Conservation Coordinator to plan 1-3 Chapter stewardship projects in a given year.
+• Project Planning: Work alongside federal and state agency partners, partner NGOs, BHA staff, and the other Utah BHA Chapter Conservation Coordinator to plan 1-3 Chapter stewardship projects in a given year.

 • Volunteer Management: Communicate with and manage boots-on-the-ground volunteers leading up to and during stewardship projects.